« Back to Systemd: Frequently Asked Questions

 How to use systemctl edit to change a service?

-Editing service file
+Editing a service file

-Changing a service can be done using systemctl, followed by the edit subcommand and service unit.
-The editor that is configured on the system will be opened and any changes can be made between the comment section at the top and the comment section a little bit lower.
+When using this command, it will open your default editor, such as vi.
+At this stage you can make any changes to the service file.
+Any changes should be placed between the comment section at the top and the comment section a little bit lower.
 Do not remove these comment sections, as systemctl uses these to see what changes you made.

 Editing the primary unit